Fort Namaqua

-Fort Namaqua, some of its other names are Mariano's Crossing and Namaqua Station, was a trading post from 1858 or 1859.
+Fort Namaqua, some of its other names being Mariano's Crossing and Namaqua Station, was a trading post from 1858 or 1859.
 It was located in the present-day city of Loveland, Colorado in Larimer County, Colorado.
 In 1862, it became a stage station for travelers along the foothills to Denver.
 A fort was built at the site after 60 horses were driven off the property.
 Medina also developed a small settlement with people from his hometown of Taos, New Mexico.
 The site was named Namaqua in 1868, with the establishment of a post office.
 Buildings were used until the 1920s and were later dismantled.
 A historical marker is located at Namaqua Park, near the site of the former fort and station.
 A copper sculpture honors Mariano Medina at the site of the Mariano Medina Family Cemetery.